phillippelevidad/guardjs/README.md

 - `date`: Ensures that the value is a valid JavaScript number
 - `equal`: Ensures that the value exactly equals (===) the specified value
 - `email`: Ensures that the value is a valid email address
-- `ensure`: Runs the guarded value through the provided function, which is expected to return true in order for the guarded value to be considered valid. **Use this to provide your own validation function**.
+- `ensure`: Runs the guarded value through the provided function, which is expected to return true in order for the guarded value to be considered valid. **Use this to provide your own validation function**
 - `hostname`: Ensures that the value is a valid hostname (domain name)
 - `in`: Ensures that the value matches one of the possible values
 - `instanceOf`: Ensures that the guarded value is a valid instance of the specified class